gotchoices/MyCHIPs/doc/learn-protocol.md

 So the foil holder on any given tally will usually get the signature before the stock holder.
 As they attempt to reach consensus on chit order, the signature will naturally get shared with the stock.

-The following diagram shows the sequence of events for the two basic use cases.
-Keep in mind, this activity is going on as part of the normal chit creation/transmission process described above (and/or in the later lift section).
+This activity is going on as part of the normal chit creation/transmission process described above (and/or in the later lift section).
 But it is an important additional mechanism that makes sure the stock and foil keep consistent versions of all chit information that gets appended to the tally.

+We will accomplish the consensus algorithm with four basic messages defined more particularly [here](learn-message.md#consensus-messages).
+The messages are handled as follows:
+- When new chits are added locally:
+  - Add the chit to local chain, calculate new endIdx, endHash
+  - Send upd to partner with new chit, index, hash
+  - Wait; confIdx will lag behind endIdx

+- When upd command is received:
+  - If no chits were included, return ack/nak on specified chit
+  - Otherwise, merge the supplied chits:
+    Foil (ordering authority):
+    - Add new chits at end of our chain
+    - Does supplied index, hash agree with our new end of chain?
+    - If so, send ack
+    - If not, send upd with chits from stock's confIdx+1 through prior endIdx (before this upd) Stock (conformer):
+    - Merge included chits at specified indexes
+    - Bump/unchain any chits that may be in their way
+    - Does supplied index, hash agree with our new end of chain?
+    - If so, send ack
+    - If not, send nak
+    - Send upd with any chits that got bumped

+- When ack received:
+  - If specified hash matches our hash at specified index, ratchet confIdx = index
+  - If I have more chits beyond confIdx, send upd with those chits

+- When nak received:
+  - Re-validate my entire chain up through specified index
+  - Is any portion of my chain invalid?
+  - If so, set confIdx back to end of valid, send req for all chits after that
+  - Otherwise:
+    Foil: Enter error state, can not consense with stock
+    Stock: set confIdx back by x (10%?) and send req for all chits beyond that

+These procedures are shown in the following sequence diagram:

 ![seq-cons](uml/seq-cons.svg)

-The consensus rules are pretty simple.
-Both stock and foil have the duty (and natural incentive) to recognize, accept and store a duly signed and valid chit received from the other.
+Both stock and foil have a duty (and a natural incentive) to recognize, accept and store a duly signed and valid chit received from the other.
-But the foil is responsible to choose the order chits will be linked into the chain.
+But the foil is ultimately responsible to choose the order chits will be linked into the chain.
-Generally, the stock should just conform to that order.
+If there is disagreement, the stock must conform to that order.

 The goal of the consensus protocol is then to:
+- verify the two halves of the base tally are the same;
-- order (link) all valid chits linked into a [hash-chained](https://en.wikipedia.org/wiki/Hash_chain) list;
+- order (link) all valid chits linked into a [hash-chain](https://en.wikipedia.org/wiki/Hash_chain);
-- verify that the stock and foil both have an identical chained list of valid chits;
+- verify that the stock and foil both have an identical chain of valid chits;
 - allow either party to recover from lost or corrupt data.

 The simplest case is when one side generates a chit and that chit gets completely propagated and linked on both ends before anything else happens on the tally.